mattstratton/castanet/CONTRIBUTING.md

 #### `site.scss`
 This is the file that imports all the other SCSS files, including Bootstrap, font-awesome, jssocials, and the jquery oembed.
 It also imports our custom variables and any other customizations.

-#### `custom-variables.scss`
+#### `color-variables.scss`
+Note that this refers to files like `blue-variables.scss` or `orange-variables.scss`.
+There is no actual file named `color-variables.scss`

 Use this to set any SCSS variables, or to over-ride any variables used by Bootstrap.
+You need one for each color theme created.

 #### `custom.scss`
 This is the only place you should declare custom SCSS or CSS code.